Iowa Social Policy & Advocacy

 If you are short on time, you can always write to your state senators and representatives.
 While it varies from legislator to legislator, email is a pretty effective way to reach most of them.
 NASW also recommends a letter by USPS for state legislators.
 It’s different – so it gets their attention.

-Find contact information for your State lawmakers with the link below:
+Find contact information for your State lawmakers: https://www.legis.iowa.gov/legislators/find

-The National Education Association (NEA) has a nice tip sheet on writing letters elected officials: http://www.nea.org/home/19657.htm
+The ACLU has a nice tip sheet on writing letters elected officials: https://www.aclu.org/writing-your-elected-representatives

 Phone Calls